guillaumedsde/dissertation-logbook/content/posts/user-study-preparations.md

 pool.close()
 ```

-I will re run a GridSearch with this fix and will combine a number of resampling techniques, with Stratified K-folds and I will pass a `joblib.Memory` object to my Pipeline to [cache vectorized data](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) to avoid having to re-run the vectorizer and speed things up.
+I will re run a GridSearch with this fix and will combine a number of resampling techniques with Stratified K-folds.
+I also tried passing a `joblib.Memory` object to my Pipeline to [cache vectorized data](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) to avoid having to re-run the vectorizer and speed things up but I experienced poor performance and did not have time to elaborate and ran the grid search without.

 ## Selecting documents